Workshop News

 Aristide Gargaglione

 Coming from precision micro-mechanics, Aristide completed a full 100-hour anglage training course in the workshop.
-His book shows solid progress in file anglage, micromotor work, straight graining, satin finishing and polished drops.
+His portfolio shows solid progress in file anglage, micromotor work, straight graining, satin finishing and polished drops.

 100h Young watchmaker